riadath/obsidian_notes/database/keep_typing/I type.md

 **Search Key**: An attribute or set of attributes used to look up records in a file called a search key.

 **Primary/Clustering Index**: If the file containing the records is sequentially ordered a,  primary index is an index whose search key also defines the sequential order of the file.
+There can only be one primary index for a relation. *dense/sparse*

-**Secondary/Non Clustering Index**: Indices whose search key specifies an order different from the sequential order of the file are called secondary indices. *dis: impose a significant overhead on modification of the database*
+**Secondary/Non Clustering Index**: Indices whose search key specifies an order different from the sequential order of the file are called secondary indices.
+There can be multiple secondary indices. *only dense. dis: impose a significant overhead on modification of the database*

 **Index-Sequential Files**: Files that are ordered sequentially on some search key and have a primary index on the search key. *dis: performance degrades as the files grows.*